kubeshop/botkube-docs/docs/installation/socketslack/index.md

    export SLACK_API_APP_TOKEN="${appToken}"
    ```

-### Add BotKube user to a Slack channel
+### Add Botkube user to a Slack channel

-After installing BotKube app to your Slack workspace, you could see a new bot user with the name "BotKube" added in your workspace.
+After installing Botkube app to your Slack workspace, you could see a new bot user with the name "Botkube" added in your workspace.
 Add that bot to a Slack channel you want to receive notification in.
-You can add it by inviting **@BotKube** in a channel.
+You can add it by inviting **@Botkube** in a channel.

-## Install BotKube Backend in Kubernetes cluster
+## Install Botkube Backend in Kubernetes cluster

-- We use [Helm](https://helm.sh/) to install BotKube in Kubernetes.
+- We use [Helm](https://helm.sh/) to install Botkube in Kubernetes.
 Follow [this](https://docs.helm.sh/using_helm/#installing-helm) guide to install helm if you don't have it installed already.
 - Add **botkube** chart repository:

   ```bash